 18. Clean your Fridge Regularly

 It is important to clean and disinfect your fridge as often as possible.
-This will minimize the possibility of cross-contamination and remove any existing germs.
+This will minimise the possibility of cross-contamination and remove any existing germs.

 19. Keep Your Fridge below 5◦C